Top Tips for helping wild bees

 Top Tip #3

-Keep looking for bees!
+Keep looking for bees and soon you will become familiar with them.
 If its flies - take a picture and go to Ispot to find out more about it.
-The more you know the more you can help!
-Spread the word about Solitary bees.
+The more you know the more you can help spread the word about Solitary bees.

 Book a bee talk for your group or organisation, click here to chat about available dates.